How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Is a promissory note legally binding in Florida?

 Yes.
-A properly executed promissory note is a legally enforceable contract in Florida.
-To be binding, it must identify both parties, state the loan amount and repayment terms, and be signed by the borrower.
-While notarization is not required in Florida, it is recommended to add an extra layer of authenticity.
+A properly executed promissory note is an enforceable contract in Florida.
+It must identify both parties, state the loan amount and repayment terms, and be signed by the borrower.
 Lenders have 5 years to pursue legal action to collect on a defaulted note.

 Ready to Create Your Florida Unsecured Promissory Note?